Karen Jacobsen: U.S.

 On 4 July 2000, she relocated to New York City, writing and recording songs, and has since released over a dozen albums on her independent label Kurly Queen.

 Her songs have been on soundtracks for Dawson's Creek and the NBC show Passions, and she has shared the stage with Christopher Cross, Neil Sedaka, Norah Jones, Cyndi Lauper, Spyro Gyra, Deborah Cox, Jars of Clay, Three Dog Night, and Rachael Sage.
+Three songs she co-wrote were released by ARIA Hall of Fame recording artists Vika & Linda on their number one Australian Album Where Do You Come From? including the single "That's How I Pray", "Little Baby" and "I Hit Pause".

 In 2002, Jacobsen's speaking voice was chosen as one of the Australian English options for the text-to-speech system used in GPS units for Garmin, Navman, TomTom, and Mio and in telephone and computer software systems.
 Jacobsen has been dubbed by ABC News and CBS News as 'The Dashboard Diva' and by the Gold Coast Bulletin as 'Gadget Girl'.
 Harry Connick Jr called her 'hypnotic' on his daytime talk show and she was a clue in The New York Times crossword puzzle.

 She created the empowerment brand "The GPS Girl®" and in speaking engagements and performances shares the "five directions for recalculating", "How to Recalculate in Business and Life", and "The GPS Girl's Top Ten Directions for Life".

 From 2011 to 2014, Jacobsen's voice was used as the original female Australian voice of the Siri application on Apple iPhones, iPods and iPads.